-Most internet providers, like AOL and CompuServe, also offer free websites and help getting started but bear in mind that if you change providers, you won't be able to keep the site you've created.
+Most internet providers, like Spectrum and Time Warner, offer free websites and help getting started but bear in mind that if you change providers, you won't be able to keep the site you've created.
 Changing an internet address once you've got started is a major headache.
 You're much better off getting a free web page and email account with someone other than your internet provider.
 (It is also a huge mistake to use an email address that's tied to your internet provider for much the same reason.
 See the suggestions below for free email services that do not have this problem.)

 You could have an actual domain name site hosted for free if you're willing to have a banner advert or pop-up ad on each of your pages.
 See the Open Directory listing of these companies below.
 If you use one of these companies, your only cost is the $10 - $15 or so annual charge for domain name registration.
 But remember that many of these companies have gone out of business with the decline in web-related advertising revenue.
 Be very careful if selecting this option.
 You're almost certainly much better off paying a few dollars a year more for an advertising-free site.
 Click here to go to the Open Directory list of companies that provide free domain name web hosting.